Cold War (1985–1991): Soviet disintegration

 The collapse of the Eastern European governments with Gorbachev's tacit consent inadvertently encouraged several Soviet republics to seek greater independence from Moscow's rule.
 Agitation for independence in the Baltic states led to first Lithuania, and then Estonia and Latvia, declaring their independence.
 Disaffection in the other republics was met by promises of greater decentralization.
-More open elections led to the election of candidates opposed to Communist Party rule.
+More open ballots led to the election of candidates opposed to the Communist Party of the Soviet Union, but it also contributed to party fragmentation and presidentialism, which complicated democratic transition.